Anika-Roy/Hippocampus-Segmentation/README.md

 ### Approach 4 - 48 * 50 double output images
 Right now, we're dealing with this as a regression problem and enforcing cutoffs.
 What we could do is make it a classification problem.
 We could output 2 channels instead of 1 and both with interchanged labels.
 Either we light up a pixel or we don't.
 In one channel we light up all background pixels and in the other we light up all foreground pixels by inverting their masks.
-The final image is then chosen by comparing the magnitude of the pixel value in each mask, choosing the higher value state.
+The final image could be chosen in many different ways:
+1. By comparing the magnitude of the pixel value in each mask, choosing the higher value state.
 This gives us good results with both BCELoss and Cross Entropy Loss.
+2. We could keep a parameter for weighted sums and a threshold based off that
+3. We could keep modifying that parameter while training, maybe via hyperparameter tuning

 <p align="center">
 <img src="https://github.com/Anika-Roy/Hippocampus-Segmentation/assets/102136135/cfcc373f-34d4-45e7-95b5-e1eeb5b343c3" height=300 width=450>
 </p>